 If you do not file an Answer, you may lose your chance to demonstrate your side of the case before the judge, and a Final Judgment may be entered against you.

 The Preliminary Hearing

-Next in the timeline for foreclosure is the preliminary hearing.
-You state your case and the judge will rule what to do next.
+Next in the timeline for Miami foreclosure defense is the preliminary hearing.
+Your foreclosure defense attorney will state your case and the judge will rule what to do next.
 If you have a legitimate Answer, the judge may ask the lender to allow you time to work things out.
 If your Answer was not sufficient, the judge will rule for the lender and the foreclosure will go forward.